-- 1. Remove input power to the machine. - 2.
+- Have a qualified individual install and service this equipment. - · Turn the input supply power OFF at the disconnect switch or fuse box before working on this equipment. - Do not touch electrically hot parts. - 1.
+Remove the input power to the FLEXTECTM 650 machine. - 2.
 Perform the Case Cover Removal Procedure. - 3.
-Perform the DC Linc Capacitor Discharge Procedure. - 4.
-Locate the input rectifier assembly.
+Perform the DC Link Capacitor Discharge Procedure.

+- 4. Locate the input rectifier assembly.
 See Figure F.3. - 5.
 Perform the tests detailed in Table F.1.
-Also See Figure F.4. - If the tests results are questionable remove all of the leads from the input rectifier and re-test.
+Also See Figure F.4. - 6.
+If the tests results are questionable remove all of the leads from the input rectifier and re-test.
 See the Wiring Diagram. - 7.
-If any portion of the test fails, the input rectifier may be faulty.
-Replace.
+If any portion of the test fails, the input rectifier may be faulty. - 8.
+Perform the Case Cover Replacement Procedure. - 9.
+Perform Retest After Repair.

-INPUT RECTIFIER TEST (continued)
+TROUBLESHOOTING AND REPAIR INPUT RECTIFIER TEST (continued)